-Fujifilm X100F versus Panasonic LX100
+Fujifilm X100F vs Panasonic LX100

-The Fujifilm X100F and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in January 2017 and September 2014.
+The Fujifilm X100F and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and September 2014.
 Both the X100F and the LX100 are fixed lens compact cameras that are based on an APS-C (X100F) and a Four Thirds (LX100) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Fujifilm X100F.
 Moreover, the LX100 is markedly lighter (16 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the LX100 are weather-sealed.